bglarkin/tallgrass_restoration_legacies/microbial_diversity.md

 - <a href="#data" id="toc-data">Data</a>
   - <a href="#sites-species-tables"
     id="toc-sites-species-tables">Sites-species tables</a>
-  - <a href="#average-sequence-abundances-in-each-field"
-    id="toc-average-sequence-abundances-in-each-field">Average sequence
-    abundances in each field</a>
   - <a href="#site-metadata-and-design"
     id="toc-site-metadata-and-design">Site metadata and design</a>
 - <a href="#analysis-and-results" id="toc-analysis-and-results">Analysis